Explorer¶

 The Explorer supports selecting the number of rows to expand and view log data:

-- You can customize adding, editing, deleting, and dragging display columns;
+- Customize adding, editing, deleting, and dragging display columns;

-- You can use the keyboard arrow keys (↑ ↓) to select and add display columns;
+- Use keyboard arrow keys (↑ ↓) to select and add display columns;

-- You can define display columns as preset fields, and after reporting data through Pipeline field cutting, the reported data can be displayed directly.
+- Define display columns as preset fields, so data reported after pipeline cutting can be displayed directly.

 Time Column¶

-If the Explorer has a time column, you can directly check it in the display column configuration to choose whether to show it in the list.
+If the Explorer has a time column, it can be directly checked in the display column configuration to show or hide it in the list.

-In the drop-down box for adding display columns, select the field to add to the display column.
-Or directly search and locate the target field.
+In the drop-down box for adding display columns, select fields to add to the display columns.
+Alternatively, directly search for the target field.

 If the target field is not found in the drop-down box, you can directly input the field name in "Add Display Column" and press Enter to complete the addition.